egaillar/fire-task/README.md

 - .csvs are named in the following format: `"rel_sub_[rating method]_[rating criterion]_time_10000_new.csv"`

+---
 # Analysis Scripts

-**R_scripts_clean** folder contains the following three analysis scripts:
+### "FIRE_full_clean.Rmd" ###

-*FIRE_full_clean.Rmd:* preprocessing and primary analyses to be run on raw preference or naturalness .csvs (in raw_data folder).
-Includes figure creation for rating method efficiency analysis
+Script encodes preprocessing and all primary analyses to be run on raw preference or naturalness rating data.
+Preference and naturalness analyses cannot be run simultaneously; instead, run the script twice, once with preference data loaded and once with naturalness data loaded.
+Includes figure creation for assessment of rating method efficiency.

+- data to be analyzed with this script are stored in `"raw_data"` folder in the *Data* component

+### "FIRE_validity_figures.Rmd" ###

-*FIRE_reliability_figures.Rmd:* figure creation for rating method reliability analysis.
-To be run on preference and naturalness .csvs in reliability_subsets folder
+Script encodes figure creation and secondary analyses for assessment of rating method validity.
+Run on preprocessed preference and naturalness data.
+Rating data for both criteria should be loaded at start.

+- data to be analyzed with this script are stored in `"preprocessed_data"` folder in the *Data* component

+### "FIRE_reliability_figures.Rmd" ###

-*FIRE_validity_figures.Rmd:* figure creation and secondary analyses for rating method validity analysis.
-To be run on preference and naturalness .csvs in preprocessed_data folder
+Script encodes figure creation for assessment of rating method reliability.
+Run on preference and naturalness reliability calculated with increasing subsets of participants.
+Reliabilty data for both rating criteria should be loaded at start.

+- data to be analyzed with this script are stored in `"reliability_subsets"` folder in the *Data* component
+- Reliability subsets can also be derived from running `FIRE_full_clean.Rmd` on raw data.
+Using csvs. in `"reliability_subsets"` folder is simply faster.